 Apart from CMAY, Sarayu is the Vice President for MELA (Medical Equipment Leadership Association).
 She also volunteers at the American Red Cross Society.
 Sarayu’s hobbies include hand embroidery, sewing and reading books.

-Sarvani Jaladanki is a freshman at Dougherty Valley High School, California.
+Sarvani Jaladanki is a rising sophomore at Dougherty Valley High School, California.
 She has been learning South Indian Classical carnatic Vocal under Smt.
 Gayathri Satya, from the age of 9.
 Sarvani regularly participates in various musical events in the bay area.
 Sarvani's keen interest in Classical music also made her take up western as well as Indian classical violin.
 To further extend her passion towards serving the community through Classical music, she started volunteering at CMAY.
 Sarvani helps with the event planning for the events conducted by CMAY.

 Besides music, Sarvani is a well trained Indian classical Kuchipudi dancer.
 In her free time, Sarvani likes to read books of different genre.